nallej/MyJourney/README.md

 - My new Template builder script can be or pulled by git or downloaded from <br>
 https://raw.githubusercontent.com/nallej/MyJourney/main/scripts/myTemplateBuilder.sh?ref=homelab.casaursus.net
 - It automate template creation for VMs and K8s clusters
+- New version 5.0 is in beta testing

 ### Other scripts